Interfiber/system-rs/README.md

 let _cmd = exec("ffmpeg", "-i input-video.avi -vn -acodec copy output-audio.aac");
 }
 ```
-The system.rs on looks alot cleaner and more readable, and by printing out the ```_cmd``` varible in system.rs you get all of the output of the command ran.
+The system.rs one looks alot cleaner and more readable, and by printing out the ```_cmd``` varible in system.rs gets all of the output of the command ran.

 ## Installation
 If you use cargo you can add this to your projects ```Cargo.toml``` :